-There are some new superstars in Silicon Valley these days, and Walter De Brouwer, Founder and CEO of doc.ai is one of them.
-His company has created an app that uses artificial intelligence (AI) to collect your data such as “lab results, genetic tests, and exercise data, in one convenient location so you can have a more complete picture of your health than was possible before.”If you’ve already downloaded doc.ai, you’ll see that you can join medical studies that are based on what the app deems are your biological and environmental conditions.
+There are some new superstars in Silicon Valley, doc.ai is one of them.
+They have created an app that uses artificial intelligence (AI) to collect your data such as “lab results, genetic tests, and exercise data, in one convenient location so you can have a more complete picture of your health than was possible before.”If you’ve already downloaded doc.ai, you’ll see that you can join medical studies that are based on what the app deems are your biological and environmental conditions.
 The company states that “this new way of conducting medical research helps science create faster and more accurate insights into health conditions which in turn, provides a healthier future for generations to come.”

-Watson’s creators ultimately blamed its failure on fabricated patient data which trained the algorithm.
-Now, had human factors experts been on the design team in the first place, this would never have happened.
+Watson’s creators ultimately blamed the failure on fabricated patient data which trained the algorithm.
+Now, had human factors experts been on the design team in the first place, this may likely not have happened.
 Fabricated patient data is a very common issue with AI.
 AI programs are comprised of algorithms (or rules).
-In order to learn the rules, algorithms must be given data by humans and account for every possible permeatation of rules and data.
-As if this wasn’t enough of a challenge, human errors or subjective (incorrect) assessments unintentionally make their way into the data because no system is in place to prevent this issue from happening.
-As a result, AI becomes riddled with mistakes and unreliable.
+In order to learn the rules, algorithms must be given data by humans and account for every possible occurrence of rules and data.
+As if this wasn’t enough of a challenge, human errors or subjective (incorrect) assessments unintentionally make their way into the program.
+Although rule based, it is being designed by a human who carries their own biases.
+As a result, AI can become riddled with mistakes and unreliable.
 This leaves patients open to harm, and healthcare systems and AI developers open to lawsuits.
 No one wins… and all because of a design flaw.
 This is just one example in a long chain of AI issues that often plague developers.